 In 1994 the race was renamed the Loggerheads Fell Race and was moved to Cilcain where it has been staged from the Village Hall ever since.
 The facilities allowed hot soup to be served after the race – a tradition that is continued to this day.
-In 1996 the race was renamed the Jubilee Tower Race then in 1998 it adopted its Clwydian Hills name.
+In 1996 the race was renamed the Jubilee Tower Race then in 1998 it adopted its current Clwydian Hills name.

-Pete Taylor (RO) organised a new unmarked course in 2005 which has ran for many years with only a slight revision in 2015 to include the beautiful sheeptrack traverse from the Moel Arthur (south) car park.
+Pete Taylor (RO) organised a new unmarked course in 2005 which has ran for many years with only a slight revision in 2015 to include the sheeptrack traverse from the Moel Arthur (south) car park.

 The local Mountain Rescue team NEWSAR as provided first aid & safety cover since the early days of the race and any proceeds from the race are donated to the team.

 NEWSAR is a volunteer Search and Rescue (Mountain Rescue) Organisation operating in North East Wales and mainly covers the counties of Flintshire, Denbighshire, Conwy, Wrexham, Powys and parts of Wirral and Cheshire.